OPSnet/Gazelle/README.md

 * 3306 -> 36000 (mysql)
 * 34000 -> 34000 (ocelot)

-You can access the site by going to `http://localhost:8080`
+You can access the site by viewing `http://localhost:8080`

-## Going further
 You may want to install additional packages:
 * `apt update`
 * `apt install less procps vim`